 Red Tape and Local Tips: No dogs allowed.

-Hike to the base of several Colorado 14ers at South Colony Lakes.
+Hike to the base of several Colorado 14ers at South Colony Lakes and enjoy one of the best hikes in Colorado.
 Explore the fantastically beautiful cirque and enjoy views of Kit Carson, The Crestones, and Humboldt Peak.
 Bonus points if you summit one of the mountains!

 Distance: 6.8 miles